 What’s black and white and read all over?
-This page full of Thanksgiving riddles!
-If you’re into fall and autumnal holidays like we are then Halloween and Thanksgiving are your jam.
-And if you also happen to have kids who love jokes, pumpkins, and all kinds of fun, then you’re in luck.
-From head-scratchers to real groaners, these fun kid-friendly plays on words will keep you busy for hours.
+This page chock-full of Thanksgiving riddles!
+If you’re as into fall and autumnal holidays as we are, then Halloween and Thanksgiving are your jam.
+And if you also happen to have kids who love things like Thanksgiving jokes, pumpkin puns, and all kinds of fun, then you’re in luck.
+From head-scratchers to real groaners, we’ve compiled a collection of kid-friendly plays on words that will keep everyone at the kids’ table (including you, if that’s where you sit — no judgment) busy for hours.
 OK, at least an hour.
 Read slowly.

-1. What has feathers and a beak but it is dressed?
+- What has feathers and a beak but is dressed?

 The Butter Ball.

 - At Thanksgiving dinner, which hand should you butter your roll with?

 - Which side of a turkey has the most feathers?